-A clean, safe, and secure teaching and learning environment is the highest priority to administration and staff.
-All students, visitors and volunteers are required to sign in at the office, state their business at the school, and show identification.
-Visitors and parents are provided with a visitor tag to wear while on school grounds.
+School gates are closed right after the morning bell rings and opened when school lets out.
+All visitors and volunteers are required to sign in at the office, scan their identification through LobbyGuard and state their business at the school.
+They are provided with a visitor tag to wear while on school grounds.
 They must return to sign out at the office at the end of their visit.
+All campus supervisors wear bright orange shirts to readily identify them in the event of an emergency.